-{¶83} To summarize our holding thus far with respect to the issues raised in the appeal: even though the jury returned general awards for future economic damages, the court could not assume for purposes of determining the statutory offset that the jury intended to disregard substantial and uncontradicted evidence going to the child's loss of future income and award damages for the life care plan only.
+{¶84} To summarize our holding thus far with respect to the issues raised in the appeal: even though the jury returned general awards for future economic damages, the court could not assume for purposes of determining the statutory offset that the jury intended to disregard substantial and uncontradicted evidence going to the child's loss of future income and award damages for the life care plan only.
 Because loss of future income could have been a part of future economic damages, the court could not have determined to the requisite degree of certainty that the entire award should be offset.
-The evidence showed that \$1.7 million was the minimum amount of lost wages that could have been awarded, so we add that amount to the \$3.451 million award entered by the court, for a total award of \$5.151 million.
+The evidence showed that \$1.7 million was the minimum amount of lost wages that could have been awarded, so we add that amount to the award.
+Further, on reconsideration, we find that the trial court erred in offsetting by 80 percent the \$6,374,639 cost for attendant care in a facility.
+Because this amount and the \$1.7 million exceed the amount of the jury award, we hereby reinstate the original \$8 million jury award for future damages.
+This amount, added to the \$500,000 capped award for non-economic damages, brings the total award to \$8.5 million.
 On remand, the court shall enter judgment accordingly.
 Stewart's remaining arguments are overruled.